andymass/vim-matchup/README.md

 default: 1

-If this module is disabled on a particular buffer, match-up will still fall-back to the vim standard plugin matchit, which will highlight `matchpairs` such as `()`, `[]`, & `{}`.
+If this module is disabled on a particular buffer, match-up will still fall-back to the vim standard plugin matchparen, which will highlight `matchpairs` such as `()`, `[]`, & `{}`.
 To disable this,
 ```vim
 let b:matchup_matchparen_fallback = 0
 ```
 default: 1

-A common usage is to automatically disable matchparen for particular file types;
+A common usage of these options is to automatically disable matchparen for particular file types;
 ```vim
 augroup matchup_matchparen_disable_ft
   autocmd!